Hugh Lane Gallery

-The Hugh Lane Gallery, officially Dublin City Gallery The Hugh Lane and originally the Municipal Gallery of Modern Art, is an art museum operated by Dublin City Council and its subsidiary, the Hugh Lane Gallery Trust.
+The Hugh Lane Gallery, and originally the Municipal Gallery of Modern Art, is an art museum operated by Dublin City Council and its wholly owned company, the Hugh Lane Gallery Trust.
 It is in Charlemont House (built 1763) on Parnell Square, Dublin, Ireland.
 Admission is free.
+The gallery closed September 28, 2025 for major refurbishment.

 History

 The gallery was founded by noted art collector Sir Hugh Lane on Harcourt Street on 20 January 1908, and is the first known public gallery of modern art in the world.
 Lane met the running costs, while seeking a more permanent home.
 New buildings were proposed in St. Stephens Green, and as a dramatic bridge-gallery over the River Liffey, both proposed designs by Sir Edwin Lutyens, both unrealised.
 Lane did not live to see his gallery permanently located as he died in 1915 during the sinking of the RMS Lusitania.
 Since 1933 it has been housed in Charlemont House.

 Lane's will bequeathed his collection to London, but an unwitnessed codicil, written in the months prior to his death, bequeathed the 39 paintings to Dublin on the condition that a permanent gallery was secured within 5 years.
 London's National Gallery did not recognise the codicil, and all the paintings form the Lane Bequest in their collection.
 In 1938, the British put forward a suggestion from Sir Robert Witt: "...that these pictures should alternate between London and Dublin.
 We have had them in London for a considerable number of years, and it might now be the turn of the Dublin Galleries to have them for a number of years...
 Legally, the holders have a very strong case, but we are so wealthy in our treasures, while Ireland is so comparatively poor..."

-This eventually led on to a compromise agreement in 1959, announced by Taoiseach Seán Lemass, whereby half of the Lane Bequest would be lent and shown in Dublin every five years.
+This eventually led to a compromise agreement in 1959, announced by Taoiseach Seán Lemass, whereby half of the Lane Bequest would be lent and shown in Dublin every five years.
 In 1993, the agreement was changed so that 31 of the 39 paintings would stay in Ireland.
 The remaining 8 were divided into 2 groups, so that 4 would be lent for 6 years at a time to Dublin.
 These 8 include works by Manet, Monet, Pissarro, Renoir, Morisot, Vuillard and Degas.
-In 2008, The National Gallery in London arranged for the entire collection to be on display in Dublin together for the first time.
+In 2008, the National Gallery in London arranged for the entire collection to be on display in Dublin together for the first time.
 There was a switch in May 2013 for a six-year period.

 Building

 Charlemont House is a mansion in Dublin, Ireland.
-The house was built in 1763 and designed by William Chambers for James Caulfeild, the 1st Earl of Charlemont.
-It is a brick fronted mansion on Dublin's Parnell Square.
-According to the Hugh Lane Gallery, "in 1929 the gardens of the house were built upon to accommodate the Gallery."
-It was opened as the museum in 1933.
+The house was built in 1763 and designed by William Chambers for James Caulfeild, 1st Earl of Charlemont.
+It is a brick-fronted mansion on Dublin's Parnell Square.
+According to the Hugh Lane Gallery, "in 1929 the gardens of the house were built upon to accommodate the Gallery".
+It was opened as a museum in 1933.
 The gallery was closed for reconstruction in 2004, and reopened in May 2006, with a new extension by Gilroy McMahon Architects.
 The gallery is completely wheelchair-accessible.